-Students have two program options to earn the Bachelor of Science degree
+Students have two program options to earn the Bachelor of Science degree in Nursing.

 Core Concepts of the UH Hilo BSN Program